A.A., Northland Community and Technical College (1978)

 J.D., Stanford Law School (1983)

-Stephen D. Easton was named dean of the University of Wyoming College of Law on July 1, 2009.
+Stephen D. Easton served as dean of the University of Wyoming College of Law from July 1, 2009 through November 15, 2013.

 Easton earned his A.A.
 (1978) at Northland Community and Technical College, received his B.A. summa cum laude (1980) at Dickinson State University and earned his J.D.
 (1983) at Stanford Law School.